KLAPACH & KLAPACH, P.C.

 CREDITOR’S NOTICE: In probate, the notice published stating the decedent’s death and the name of the executor or personal representative to whom claims should be presented for payment.

 CRUMMEY POWER or CRUMMEY TRUST: A limited power of withdrawal by a beneficiary over trust property that ordinarily lapses within a specified period of time.
-Since property transferred to a trust may not otherwise create a present interest in a beneficiary, a Crummey power is used to create a present interest and secure an annual exclusion for the donor of the property, permitting trust management of the property for the benefit of the beneficiary as contrasted with an outright gift.
+Since property transferred to a trust may not otherwise create a present interest in a beneficiary, a Crummey power is used to create a present interest and secure an annual exclusion for the donor of the property.
+See Annual Exclusion.

 CUSTODIAN: A person who has the duty to safeguard, conserve, and account for property in his or her care.